leo-jp-edwards/leo-jp-edwards/README.md

 - 👋 Hi, I’m @leo-jp-edwards
-- 🌱 I’m currently learning golang and deeper engineering principles
+- 🌱 I’m currently learning graph and network analysis
-- 💞️ I’m looking to collaborate on anything data related
 - 👀 I’m interested in biotech and startups
+- 👨‍🔬 One step at a time to improve the world of supply chain cybersecurity
 - 📫 How to reach me my twitter is @leojpedwards